Job Simulator maker Owlchemy unveils Cosmonious High VR game

 “It’s a story of evolving and changing as an adolescent, and we have this player character who is an alien and gets these powers that enable it to evolve and change,” he said.
 “We call this common ground a swim lane, and high school had some really great creative boundaries for us to sink into.”

-VR takes off
+VR rebounds

 Owlchemy’s view of VR is it should be a welcoming medium that makes people comfortable about experimenting.
 And he said the team is happy that products like the Oculus Quest 2 are selling well at last.